Ikarosxo/landing-page/README.md

 # landing-page
-Landing page project for the odin project coursework
+This is a landing page project for The Odin Project coursework.

+This page will be based in an imaginary record store called Orpheus Melodies.